microsoft/STL/README.md

 out\bench\benchmark-<benchmark-name> --help
 ```

-## Other useful incantations
+## Other Useful Incantations

-To compile benchmark with some additional compiler options, use `_CL_` environment variable.
+To compile the benchmarks with additional compiler options, use the [`CXXFLAGS` environment variable][CXXFLAGS].
-You'll need to clean to make sure you obtain new binaries instead of the old ones.
+Set it after configuring and building the STL, but before configuring and building the benchmarks.
-For example, here's how to add `/arch:AVX2` option (which may affect auto vectorization and bit algoritms intrinsics):
+For example, to examine how the `/arch:AVX2` option affects auto-vectorization and bit algorithm intrinsics:

 ```
-set _CL_=/arch:AVX2
+set CXXFLAGS=/arch:AVX2
-cmake --build out\bench --clean-first
+cmake -B out\bench -S benchmarks -G Ninja -DSTL_BINARY_DIR=out\x64 cmake --build out\bench
 ```

-To compile with clang-cl you need to pass `-DCMAKE_CXX_COMPILER=clang-cl` option:
+To compile the benchmarks with Clang, use `-DCMAKE_CXX_COMPILER=clang-cl`:

 ```
 cmake -B out\bench -S benchmarks -G Ninja -DSTL_BINARY_DIR=out\x64 -DCMAKE_CXX_COMPILER=clang-cl
 cmake --build out\bench
 ```

-To run a benchmark on specific cores (for example to run on P cores or on E cores) and with higher priority
+To run a benchmark on specific cores (e.g. P-cores vs. E-cores) and with higher priority
-(to avoid interference), use `start` command with parameters:
+(to avoid interference), use the [`start` command][start-command]:

 ```
 start /b /wait /high /affinity 0F out\bench\benchmark-std_copy